Kube-Controller Manager

 | Zone Awareness | Enabled | Handles failures differently if a whole Availability Zone goes down vs. just one node. |

-1. The “Unknown” State Logic: When Kubelet stops posting status:
+The “Unknown” State Logic:

 - Step 1: Controller marks Node status condition